Welcome to ISTN! If you have difficulty logging in contact email@example.com|

 broadest sense is possible if people have the information and skills

 they need to negotiate their way in the world.
 In his remarkable text Who Shall Survive?
-Foundations of Sociometry, Group Psychotherapy and Sociodrama (1934,1953,1978) Moreno referred to techniques of freedom with specific focus on resolving conflictual issues anchored in our interpersonal and intergroup choice-making.
+Foundations of Sociometry, Group Psychotherapy and Sociodrama (1934,1953,1978) Moreno referred to techniques of freedom with specific focus on resolving issues anchored in our interpersonal and intergroup choice-making.
+This book is available free online through ASGPP.org.
+Click on "Library".

-is a study of both the quantitative (the numbers of connections) and qualitative (the nature of connections) interpersonal
+is a study of both the quantitative and qualitative interpersonal

 with whom to interact, share time and space, energy and states of